 Deities evolved from animal spirits into half-human, half-animal figures like the Sphinx or the Minotaur and then into human figures—gods made in the image of ruling humans.

-Agricultural societies in Egypt and the Fertile Crescent worshiped Mother Nature, Bookchin wrote.
+Agricultural societies in Egypt and the Fertile Crescent began by worshiping Mother Nature, Bookchin wrote.
 As hierarchy developed, the female fertility deities were given male consorts, and, over time, the male deities came to take precedence.

 In the solitude of deserts, the Hebrew people developed a more austere and transcendent conception of God.
 The Bible says God told Moses that He had no name, except “I am who am.”
 This was something new.

 Bookchin said the Hebrew conception of God was a being completely separate from humanity and a being incomprehensible in human terms.
-In the Book of Job, God told Job he had no standing to question His will.
+In the Book of Job, God told Job he had no standing to question His will nor ability to understand it.

-What Bookchin emphasized, however, was something different—the complete separation of God and humanity—as separate as masters from slaves, rules from ruled, men from women and elders from youth.
+What Bookchin emphasized in ancient Judaism, however, was something different—the complete separation of God and humanity—as separate as masters from slaves, rulers from ruled, men from women and elders from youth.

 The civilization of ancient Greece, like ancient Israel, arose in a relatively harsh environment.
 What the ancient Greeks feared above all was chaos, and what they prized was order.